Below are answers to some frequently asked questions.

 When are you open?

-The shelter reopens to the public on July 6, 2021.
-Adoptions will continue to be handled on an appointment-only basis.
 We are open every day during the week, except Monday.
 For more information on the specific hours, visit our Location and Hours page.

 I am interested in learning more about a dog or cat.
 Who can I contact?